ycrc/ycrc.github.io/docs/clusters-at-yale/guides/cryosparc.md

 2. In a login terminal, start a new, short-running instance of cryosparc in the devel partition, find out what compute node it's running on and connect to the node with ssh:
     ``` bash
-    # Run `sbatch` and note the jobID it prints upon starting:
+    # Launch cryosparc with `sbatch` and note the jobID it prints upon starting:
     sbatch -p devel -t 1:00:00 --mem=8G /apps/services/cryosparc/cryosparc-cluster-master.sh

     # Run `squeue` and note the compute node of your job (i.e. 'a1132u05n01')